 Then I stumbled across EverNote and, using Furl, immediately got directed towards some more interesting Web based organiser applications like BackPack, JotSpot and possibly even TiddlyWiki all of which immediately get furled.

-Another subtle way that Furl affected my usage was that previously I might stumble across a Web site of interest but could not be bothered to file it as (subconsciously) I didn’t want to clutter up my nicely organized bookmarks.
+Another subtle way that Furl affected my usage was that previously I might stumble across a Web site of interest but could not be bothered to file it as (subconsciously) I didn’t want to clutter up my nicely organised bookmarks.
 With Furl, I tended to add the Web site regardless and simply tag the page as ‘Of interest’.

 Another possible use for Furl is to capture ideas for blogs.
 When you see a Web site of interest, simply tag it as ‘Ideas for Blog’ together with a short comment.